My 90-Year-Old Roommate

 My 90-Year-Old Roommate is a Canadian comedy web series, which premiered in 2016 on the Canadian Broadcasting Corporation's Punchline comedy web platform.
 Created by Ethan Cole, the series stars Cole as a fictionalized version of himself, an underemployed young man who moves in with his recently widowed 90-year-old grandfather Joe (Paul Soles).
+The series was produced by LoCo Motion Pictures.

 At the 5th Canadian Screen Awards in 2017, Soles won the award for Best Actor in a Digital Program or Series.